Elusivehawk/Coding-Standards/README.md

 * Textures and special effects come first, the only exception being in the creation of new worlds, maps, dimensions, etc.

-* When in doubt, look at how Hawk's Format is set up.
+* For anything not stated here, look at how Hawk's Format handles it.

 * If you abbreviate, think before you do it.
 "DB" *probably* stands for "DataBase", but what if it doesn't?
 People will go WTF is this person doing with his DB?!?!